Orchestral & Chamber Works

 - The Maid on the Shore – SSAA/ a cappella work; newly composed folksong style tune based on a Nova Scotia text.
 Finalist in the 1996 Diva Complex New Music Competition.

-- The Impossible Dream – Stirring SATB arrangement with piano and oboe accompaniment of this much loved Broadway hit from “The Man of La Mancha”.
+- The Impossible Dream – stirring yet easy to learn SATB arrangement with piano and oboe accompaniment of this much loved Broadway hit from “The Man of La Mancha”.

 - Our Farewell Song – SA/piano; here’s a terrific song for young choirs!
 Fun, energetic, easy range and great message to close out any concert.
 Features a few “diva notes” for your rising star in the group!